 Five classical states of mitochondrial respiration and cytochrome redox states have been introduced by Chance and Williams (1955; 1956).
-Table 1 explains a protocol with isolated mitochondria (imt) in a closed respirometric chamber, defining a consecutive sequence of respiratory states.
+Table 1 explains a protocol with isolated mitochondria (imt) in a closed respiratory chamber, defining a consecutive sequence of respiratory states.

-State 1 is obtained after addition of imt to air-saturated isoosmotic/isotonic respiration medium containing inorganic phosphate, but no adenylates (i.e. AMP, ADP, ATP) and no fuel substrates.

-- State 2 is induced by addition of a high concentration of ADP, which stimulates respiration transiently on the basis of endogenous fuel substrates, followed by a low respiratory activity limited by endogenous fuel substrate availability. - State 3 is the state stimulated by addition of fuel substrates while the ADP content is still high and supports coupled energy transformation in oxidative phosphorylation. - State 4 is only reached if the imt preparation is of high quality and is well coupled.
+- State 1 is obtained after addition of imt to air-saturated isoosmotic/isotonic respiration medium containing inorganic phosphate, but no adenylates (i.e. AMP, ADP, ATP) and no fuel substrates. - State 2 is induced by addition of a high concentration of ADP, which stimulates respiration transiently on the basis of endogenous fuel substrates, followed by a low respiratory activity limited by endogenous fuel substrate availability. - State 3 is the state stimulated by addition of fuel substrates while the ADP content is still high and supports coupled energy transformation in oxidative phosphorylation. - State 4 is only reached if the imt preparation is of high quality and is well coupled.
 Depletion of ADP by phosphorylation to ATP will then lead to a decline in oxygen uptake in the transition from State 3 to State 4.
 Under these conditions a maximum $\Delta p{mt}$ and high ATP/ADP ratio are maintained.
-State 4 respiration reflects intrinsic proton leak and ATPase activity. - State 5 is a minimum oxygen concentration state in a closed respirometric system where oxygen backdifussion may be a cofounding factor preventing complete anoxia.
+State 4 respiration reflects intrinsic proton leak and ATPase activity. - State 5 is a state obtained after exhaustion of oxygen in a closed respirometric chamber.
+Oxygen backdifussion into the aqueous solution may be a cofounding factor preventing complete anoxia (Gnaiger 2001).